Courses

 Teaching Philosophy

 My philosophy of teaching rests on three principles.
 First, enthusiasm is infectious and ultimately inspires students to engage the material.
 Second, students need dialog and direction.
 I aim to present material so students can learn a sense of “intellectual genealogy” in terms of where ideas come from and the possible consequences of certain ways of thinking.
-I use active learning techniques, discussion and writing assignments to grasp students’ misconceptions as well as learn from their insights and questions.
+I use active learning techniques, discussion and writing assignments to grasp students’ points of view as well as learn from their insights and questions.
 Third, I see anthropology as a design for living.
 Given anthropology’s mission to educate students and the public in biological and cultural diversity, I search for opportunities to connect social science to students’ own lives and diverse social environments.
 This means not only understanding how we become social beings, but comprehending the complex histories, struggles, inequities, achievements and potentials of the human world—and why they matter.

 Recent courses taught